LUCASFRANKINC/module1_project/README.md

 # 📖 [Portfolio-setup and Mobile first <a name="about-project"></a>

-It's a project on building a portfolio and ensuring it is mobile responsive.
+It's a project on building a portfolio and ensuring it is built with the client in mind.
+It is built under the mobile-first definition, then crafted for RWD Designs.

 ## 🛠 Built With <a name="built-with"></a>